blacktea3250106/color-dectection/README.md

 ## Features

+- Build an extensive color code database.
 - Load and display images.
 - Extract HSV color features from images.
 - Convert HSV colors to RGB and RGB to HEX color codes.
+- Calculate color differences using the Euclidean distance formula.
 - Predict and display the closest matching color for each image.

 ## Installation